Welcome, alumni, donors and friends!

 If you would like to make a gift to an existing fund you need only indicate the name of the fund on your gift.
 Your gift will be added to such a fund and used for the purposes for which that fund was established.
 Here is the current list of CLA’s existing funds (PDF).

 You can also create a new fund.
-This decision brings about another set of questions to consider and Naomi Horne, our Development Officer, would be pleased to discuss these over the phone or in person.
+This decision brings about another set of questions to consider.
+Our office would be pleased to discuss these over the phone or in person.
 New funds can be created with all kinds of purposes, in many different forms (e.g. endowments) and with many gift amounts.
 Some funds require only $500 to get started while others begin at $25,000.

 Gift Form Possibilities

-The College of Liberal Arts is one of the many beneficiaries of the UA Foundation and we partner with the Foundation to accept many different kinds of gifts ranging from simple cash or credit card transactions to real estate and life insurance gifts.
+The College of Liberal Arts is one of the many beneficiaries of the UA Foundation.
+We partner with the foundation to accept many different kinds of gifts, ranging from simple cash or credit card transactions to real estate and life insurance gifts.
 Below are the most common types of gifts.